y29jiao/Yusen-Jiao.github.io/_pages/about.md

 **Master of Engineering**,

-System Design-Artificial Intelligence and Machine Learning,
+System Design Engineering: Artificial Intelligence and Machine Learning,

 University of Waterloo

 **Bachelor of Mathematics**,

-Honours Information Technology Management and Statistics Minor,
+Mathematics: Honours Information Technology Management and Statistics Minor,

 University of Waterloo